Optimal Discrete Beamforming of RIS-Aided Wireless Communications: An Inner Product Maximization Approach: Introduction

+We propose a framework of discrete inner product maximization to generalize and address the beamforming problem in RIS-aided signal enhancement.
+This method is applicable to MISO systems and encompasses the special case of SISO systems.
+In this framework, the beamforming problem is initially formulated as a discrete inner product maximization problem.
+Subsequently, a mathematically concise search algorithm, named divide-and-sort (DaS), is introduced to solve the problem.
+The DaS algorithm is guaranteed to find the global optimum with polynomial search complexity.
+We verify the effectiveness of the proposed algorithm through extensive numerical simulations and experimental trials.
+Additionally, we demonstrate that discrete phase configurations exhibit similar performance to continuous configurations for moderate-resolution quantization (e.g., 4-bit) in RIS-aided communication systems.

-The imaginary unit is denoted by $j$.
-Let $| \cdot |$ and $\mathcal{\Re} \{ \cdot \}$ denote the modulus and real part of a complex number.
-Unless otherwise stated, lower and upper case bold letters stand for vectors and matrices.
-We use $\mathbf{A}^H$ and $\mathbf{A}^T$ to denote the conjugate transpose and transpose of $\mathbf{A}$, respectively.
-Let $\Vert \cdot \Vert$ represent the Frobenius norm of a vector, and $\odot$ represent the Hadamard product.
+\paragraph*{Notations} The imaginary unit is denoted by~$j$.
+The magnitude, real and complex component of a complex number are represented by~$|\cdot|$, $\mathcal{\Re}\{\cdot\}$ and $\mathcal{\Im}\{\cdot\}$ respectively. $\|\cdot\|$ denotes the Euclidean norm of a complex vector.
+Unless explicitly specified, lower and upper case bold letters denote vectors and matrices.
+The conjugate transpose and transpose of~$\mathbf{A}$ are denoted by~$\mathbf{A}^H$ and~$\mathbf{A}^T$, respectively.